truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpSharing.md

 ## Setting up an iSCSI Block Share

 Setting up block sharing is a complicated scenario that requires detailed configuration steps and knowledge of your network environment.
-A simple configuration is beyond the scope of this getting started guide, but detailed articles are [available in the SCALE Tutorials section]({{< relref "/SCALE/SCALETutorials/Shares/iSCSI/_index.md" >}}).
+A simple configuration is beyond the scope of this getting started guide, but detailed articles are [available in the Tutorials section]({{< relref "/SCALE/SCALETutorials/Shares/iSCSI/_index.md" >}}).

 With simple sharing now set up, you can back up your configuration and set up data backup.